ziadfarhat/Planets/README.md

 # Planets
-A small function that determinate the distance between each planet to the sun
+A small function that determine the distance between each planet to the sun